 Compliance with these regulations ensures that emergency lighting provides effective safety measures and meets legal standards.

-Regular testing is essential to ensure emergency lighting functions correctly when needed.
+Regular testing is essential to ensure emergency lighting functions correctly when needed, and the steps below provide practical guidance.
 Testing includes:

-Monthly Functional Tests: A brief test is conducted to verify that emergency lights operate as intended when disconnected from the mains power.
+- Monthly Functional Tests: A brief test is conducted to verify that emergency lights operate as intended when disconnected from the mains power.
 This check ensures batteries and light fittings are in working order.
+Some sites also carry out daily visual checks of power supply indicators.

-Annual Full-Duration Tests: Emergency lighting should be tested for its full rated duration, typically three hours, to confirm the battery can sustain illumination throughout the required time.
-This test identifies any issues with battery capacity or the fittings.
+- Annual Full-Duration Tests: Emergency lighting should be tested for its full rated duration, typically three hours, to confirm the battery can sustain illumination throughout the required time.
+This duration test confirms that most systems are designed for a three-hour minimum duration and helps identify any issues with battery capacity or the fittings.

-Both tests must be performed by a “Competent Person,” as defined by the Regulatory Reform (Fire Safety) Order 2005.
+Both tests must be performed by a “Competent Person**,”** as defined by the Regulatory Reform (Fire Safety) Order 2005, with the responsible person overseeing testing and compliance.
 This ensures testing is thorough and complies with legal standards.

 Battery Maintenance